Nursing is a physical job and nurses are at risk of getting hurt at work.

 What does a nurse do at a hospital?
 Care for patients - and that can include moving, lifting, restraining a patient if need be, picking up a patient who fainted, calming a patient who is violent, turning a patient who is paralyzed or incapacitated, providing emergency care to a patient having a heart attack, stroke, seizure, or some other medical event.
 Many times a nurse can be off balance, or carrying medications or equipment when he or she is called on to provide emergency care or assistance.

 And that doesn't even include the risk of contagious diseases, infections and illness.

-A recent example of the health risk nurses face working in a hospital is a nurse who contracted Ebola at work and is suing the hospital she worked in.
+A recent example of the health risk nurses face working in a hospital is a nurse who contracted a deadly, infectious disease at work and sued the hospital she worked in.